Conjecture on Maximal Sublattices of Finite Semidistributive Lattices and Beyond: Introduction

-If we do not restrict ourselves to SD$_\vee$ or SD$_\wedge$ lattices, we can have both more than one minimal and more than one maximal element in the complement of a maximal sublattice as Figure \ref{fig:fig10} shows.
+If we do not restrict ourselves to SD or SD lattices, we can have both more than one minimal and more than one maximal element in the complement of a maximal sublattice as Figure \ref{fig:fig10} shows.

-CGs provide a combinatorial abstraction of convex sets in geometry, and their duals are known as an anti-matroids \cite{AN16}.
+CGs provide a combinatorial abstraction of convex sets in geometry, and their duals are known as anti-matroids \cite{AN16}.
 The antimatroids of convex geometries generated by 2 chains are also known as \emph{slim planar semimodular} (SPS) lattices \cite{CK19}.

 As we can see on Figure \ref{fig:classes}, the class of SD lattices contains the class of bounded lattices, which in turn contains the class of distributive lattices.
-All CGs which are also SD$_\wedge$ are distributive, see, for example, \cite[Implication N98]{Gan19}, which is also an easy exercise.
+All CGs which are also SD are distributive, see, for example, \cite[Implication N98]{Gan19}, which is also an easy exercise.

-Thus, CGs provide very different generalization of distributivity compared to bounded lattices.
-Here is some statistics of the number of convex geometries on 4 and 5 element due to \cite{5circles}: 15 distributive geometries out of 34 (44\%) and 49 distributive geometries among 672, thus, only about 7\%.
-Given these two observations, we would estimate decreasing portion of distributive geometries among all CGs, when the number of elements in the base set increases.
+Thus, CGs provide a very different generalization of distributivity compared to bounded lattices.
+Here are some statistics on the number of convex geometries on 4 and 5 element due to \cite{5circles}: 15 distributive geometries out of 34 (44\%) and 49 distributive geometries among 672, thus, only about 7\%.
+Given these two observations, we would estimate a decreasing portion of distributive geometries among all CGs, when the number of elements in the base set increases.

-Since the complements of the maximal sublattices in bounded lattices are intervals, they are, in particular, convex.
-Observation \ref{1maxORmin} (a) and (b) from Section \ref{observations} says that in certain situations the complement of a maximal sublattice of an arbitrary lattice is convex.
+Since the complements of the maximal sublattices in bounded lattices are intervals, they are, in particular, order convex: if and , then .
+Observation \ref{1maxORmin} (\ref{part36a}) and (\ref{part36b}) from Section \ref{observations} says that in certain situations the complement of a maximal sublattice of an arbitrary lattice is order convex.

-Moreover, we have not found any examples of complements of maximal sublattices that are not convex.
+Moreover, all of our examples of complements of maximal sublattices have been order convex.
 All these together suggest the following conjecture: